JohnnyChangTW/go-user-authentication/README.md

 # HTTP APIs for Account and Password Management

-This project provides two RESTful HTTP APIs for creating and verifying an account and password.
+- This project provides two RESTful HTTP APIs for creating and verifying an account and password.

+- Still have some issues related to database initialization when using docker-compose to spin up this application

 ## APIs document